THE U3A DOES IT IN GROUPS!

 If you'd like some gentle exercise to foot-tapping music in a friendly environment, this could be for you!

-During the summer months, I would like to offer you the opportunity to meet up with other U3A members for lunch on a Thursday in one of the local restaurants.
+During the new season, I would like to offer you the opportunity to meet up with other U3A members for lunch on a Thursday in one of the local restaurants.
 Due to current restrictions on the number of customers each restaurants can accommodate, members will have to be accepted on a First come, first served basis.
 Names of those members not included in the lunch group will be put on a Waiting List in case someone cancels.

 Ray Ingram - GL